 - Guide Registration Forms must be completed and returned with your application.

-- Each year, an operating report will be required detailing operations conducted in the park.
+- Each year, an annual survey will be required detailing operations conducted in the park.